ANANDKRISHNAM/BootstrapServer/README.md

 # BootStrap Server
+Description : : Developed a distributed fle-sharing system using a bootstrap server, featuring parallel serving and tokenbased access.
+Employed UDP for server registration and discovery, and TCP for fle transfers.

-Assignment 3 - Socket Programming (BootStrapServer, FileServers & File Transfer)
+Socket Programming (BootStrapServer, FileServers & File Transfer)
 ========================